heroqu/rs-authoring/README.md

 # Converter of pug pages into React components

-This setup is an infrastructural arrangement to facilitate authoring of regular static pages for the React site.
+This setup is an infrastructural arrangement to facilitate authoring of main content pages for the [mother React site application](https://github.com/heroqu/react-i18n-site).

-The idea is that initially each static page is to be edited as a `pug` (`jade`) file.
-Then a `gulp` task is to be run to convert all prepared pug files into React component files and store them into the React site's directory.
+The idea is that initially each page is to be edited as a `pug` (`jade`) file.
+Then, when authoring is over, the `gulp` task is to be run to convert all prepared pug files into React JSX files and copy them into the mother React site's directory.

 ## Usage